Universal invariants, the Conway polynomial and the Casson-Walker-Lescop invariant: Introduction

 In \cite{Le-Murakami-Ohtsuki}, T.~Q.~T.~Le, J.~Murakami and T.~Ohtsuki defined an invariant of closed oriented $3$-manifolds.
 This \emph{LMO invariant} is built from the Kontsevich integral \cite{Kontsevich1993} of a surgery presentation, i.e. a framed link in $S^3$.
 The \emph{Kontsevich integral} of a framed $n$-component link takes values in a graded space of chord diagrams on $n$ circles, while the LMO invariant lives in a graded space of trivalent diagrams; the procedure for extracting the latter invariant from the former one relies on a family of sophisticated combinatorial maps $\iota_n$ that \lq\lq replace circles by sums of trees\rq\rq.
 The Kontsevich integral is universal among $\mathbb{Q}$-valued Vassiliev invariants, in the sense that any such invariant factors through the Kontsevich integral.
 Likewise, the LMO invariant is universal among $\mathbb{Q}$-valued finite type invariants of rational homology spheres.
 Both invariants admit purely combinatorial and diagrammatic definitions, although concrete computations are in general rather difficult.

 A striking result is that the leading term of the LMO invariant, i.e. the coefficient of the lowest degree trivalent diagram $\dessin{0.5cm}{T}$, is up to a known factor the Casson-Walker-Lescop invariant \cite{Le-Murakami-Murakami-Ohtsuki,Beliakova-Habegger}.
 This provides, in principle, a combinatorial procedure for computing the Casson-Walker-Lescop invariant from a surgery presentation, by computing the Kontsevich integral and keeping track of the coefficients of chord diagrams that produce a diagram $\dessin{0.5cm}{T}$ under the LMO procedure.
 This paper shows how this can be done completely explicitly, in terms of (classical) link invariants.
 Our first main result is as follows. \begin{thm}[Thm.~\ref{Thm general}] Let $L$ be a framed oriented $n$-component link in $S^3$, and let $\mathbb{L}$ denote its linking matrix.
-We have
+Let $S^3_L$ be the result of surgery on $S^3$ along $L$.
+The Casson-Walker-Lescop invariant $\lambda_L(S^3_L)$ is given by \ \item if $k\le 1$ or $k\ge 5$, then map $D$ to $0$. \end{itemize} Next, replace each copy of $\dessin{0.5cm}{D00}$ resulting from these replacements by a coefficient $(-2)$.
+The result is the desired element of $\mathcal{A}(\emptyset) $, which we denote by $\iota_1(D)$.